naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
-Z Offset | 100 | Z-axis offset distance (depth) from background actors to the camera.
 Default Metadata | Object Ref | Metadata to use by default when creating background actors and custom metadata for the created actor ID doesn't exist.
 Metadata | Object Ref | Metadata to use when creating background actors with specific IDs.
 Scene Origin | (0.5, 0.0) | Origin point used for reference when positioning actors on scene.
+Z Offset | 100 | Initial Z-axis offset (depth) from actors to the camera to set when the actors are created.
+Z Step | 0.1 | Distance by Z-axis to set between the actors when they are created; used to prevent z-fighting issues.
 Default Easing | Linear | Eeasing function to use by default for all the actor modifications (changing appearance, position, tint, etc).

 </div>